 In Kansas, any person who is an executor or administrator is responsible for listing personal property and may be responsible for paying the taxes on the property that they are holding as an executor or administrator.889

-889 See Kan.
+889 Kan.
 Stat.
 Ann. § 79-2903.

 Every person acting as an agent or attorney who is also charged with caring for the property is responsible for listing and paying the taxes on the property.890 Similarly, every person holding property as a conservator is responsible for listing and paying the taxes on the property.891

-890 See Kan.
+890 Kan.
 Stat.
 Ann. § 79-2904.

-891 See Kan.
+891 Kan.
 Stat.
 Ann. § 79-2905.

 In Kansas, when no express agreement exists, if the property is conveyed on or after Jan.
 1 and before Nov.
 1, a grantee is responsible for paying the property taxes.
 If the property is sold between Nov.
 2 and Jan.
 1, the grantor is responsible for paying the taxes.
 However, if the property is acquired by the federal government, or is used by the grantee for state, county, municipal, literary, educational, scientific, religious, benevolent, or charitable purposes, then the grantor is responsible for the taxes.892